 In general, workers are legally entitled to workers’ compensation if they are injured on the job, regardless of their immigration status.

 Even if they know that they can technically file for workers’ compensation, many undocumented workers fear that the process will flag them as undocumented, making themselves visible to immigration authorities and at a higher risk of deportation.
 In order to provide injured undocumented workers some (albeit limited) protection from this risk, the California Division of Labor Standards Enforcement has implemented a policy to never question the immigration status of applicants.
 The political climate of the last few years and increased scrutiny on undocumented immigrants has forced California to take hard stances to protect applicant information, including restricting ICE agents from entering Labor Commission buildings without a warrant, and issuing formal requests to the federal Department of Justice to prevent ICE agents from lurking around courthouses in search of undocumented immigrants.
 A bill that would ban ICE agents from entering government buildings without a warrant (SB 349) was vetoed by Governor Jerry Brown last year, but similar bills to protect undocumented immigrants are still making their way around the legislature.

-If You’ve Been Injured at Work, Hire an Undocumented Workers’ Compensation Attorney
+If You’ve Been Injured at Work, Hire a Knowledgeable Workers’ Compensation Attorney

 At The Dominguez Firm, we believe that every worker deserves the full protection of the law, regardless of his or her immigration status.
 Our workers’ compensation attorneys are experienced in assisting undocumented injured workers successfully file claims for their injuries, without fear of risk related to their immigration status.
 Call today for a free consultation with a Dominguez Firm workers’ compensation attorney at 800-818-1818, and find out how we can help you.